oyedejioyewole/prodis/content/faq.md

 <br>

-When you're ready follow this steps (while logged in):

-1. Login in into your account from <https://discord.com/login>
+1. Login with your account from <https://discord.com/login>
 2. Open the developer tools (`F12` or `Ctrl+Shift+I`) and switch to the `Console` tab
 3. To grab the token, run the following command